MrJacz/rlmafia/DESIGN.md

 Players join their private Rocket League match.

-- Mafia attempts to subtly sabotage their team
+- Mafia attempts to subtly sabotage their team by losing
 - Villagers observe behaviour and form suspicions

 Bot is idle during the match.